I feel like I need to start by explaining why I’m writing this post.

 - Phrase match: stick to this queries that contains these words in order

 - Exact match: only show ads for this specific search query

-So when I talk about a keyword in adwords, I actually mean the words + its match type.
+So when I talk about a keyword in Google Ads, I actually mean the words and its match type.

-For example: +space +posters & [space posters] are two different keywords.
+For example: +space +posters and [space posters] are two different keywords.

 You can go as detailed as you want.
 The extreme would be creating 3 different keywords for each of the words we added (each of the match types).

-I usually try to find a good balance between the volume I expect and the effort it takes to set up.
+I usually try to find a good balance between the volume I expect and the effort it takes to set this all up.